syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/Calculated-Field.md

 # Calculated Field in UWP Pivot Client

-The SfPivotClient supports adding a new calculated field based on existing calculated items using the calculated field dialog.
+The Pivot Client supports adding a new calculated field based on existing calculated items using the calculated field dialog.

 **Adding a calculated field**